KlunkyKitchenKnife/notes/README.md

-# notes
+# Notes
-Repository of notes from various subjects
+Repository of notes from various subjects.